- Adults Still’s disease

 Adults Still’s disease is a rare inflammatory arthritis associated with fevers, joint pain and swelling, and a salmon-pink rash appearing on your body, especially in the evening.

-The diagnosis is largely clinical but there are tests to support the diagnosis.
+The diagnosis is mainly clinical but there are tests to support the diagnosis.

 Treatment involves anti-inflammatories, steroids, methotrexate, and biologics drugs.